Nobel Peace Prize to activists from Belarus, Russia, Ukraine

 They were honored last year for “their efforts to safeguard freedom of expression, which is a precondition for democracy and lasting peace.”

-The prizes carry a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
+The prize carries a cash award of 10 million Swedish kronor (nearly $900,000) and will be handed out on Dec.
 10. The money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, in 1895.

 Follow all AP stories about the Nobel Prizes at https://apnews.com/hub/nobel-prizes